Forest firefighters' presumptive rights compensation

 Once the Agent has received the expert opinion, they will assess your compensation claim and make a decision to accept or reject your claim.

 How to lodge a claim if you were previously rejected under the existing scheme

 If a forest firefighter injured on or after 1 June 2016 had a claim rejected under the existing workers’ compensation scheme, it can be re-lodged for consideration under the presumptive rights scheme.

 Forest firefighters who qualify for compensation under the presumptive rights scheme will be entitled to the relevant worker’s compensation benefits provided by WorkSafe.

 Need more help?

 We understand this may be a difficult or distressing time and we don't want to make things harder for you.
-If you have any questions about this process, please contact our Advisory Service on 1800 136 089 or your Agent.
+If you have any questions about this process, please contact our Advisory Service or your Agent.

 WorkSafe's advisory service is available between 7:30am and 6:30pm Monday to Friday.
 If you need more support, you can also contact WorkSafe using the Translating and Interpreting Service (TIS National) or the National Relay Service.